-The balance sheet shown on page 34, sets out the total worth of the Board at a snapshot in time.
-When comparing the net worth of the Board at 31 March 2023 to that of the prior year, an overall decrease in net worth of £0.213m can be seen.
-This is primarily due to the use of general reserves used to fund the in-year deficit.
+The balance sheet shown on page 33, sets out the total worth of the Board at a snapshot in time.
+When comparing the net worth of the Board at 31 March 2025 to that of the prior year, there is an overall decrease in net worth of £0.298m.
+This is primarily due to the use of general reserves to fund the in-year deficit.